 NOTE: In February 2014, the Robert Wood Johnson Foundation announced its decision to realign its work and resources for the development of new health-focused leadership programs.
 As part of implementing this new vision, the Foundation made the difficult decision to “sunset” ten of its Human Capital programs, including the RWJF Health & Society Scholars program.
 The scholars who began the program in fall 2014 will be the final cohort.

-The Robert Wood Johnson Foundation Health & Society Scholars (HSS) Program at Harvard University is a unique interdisciplinary initiative that integrates activities from four schools, each with a national reputation for academic excellence: The School of Public Health, the John F. Kennedy School of Government, the Harvard Medical School, and the Faculty of Arts and Sciences.
+The Robert Wood Johnson Foundation Health & Society Scholars (RWJF HSS) program at Harvard University is a unique interdisciplinary initiative that integrates activities from four schools, each with a national reputation for academic excellence: The Harvard T.H.
+Chan School of Public Health, the Harvard Kennedy School, the Harvard Medical School, and the Faculty of Arts and Sciences.
 Based on a foundation of four core disciplines – social epidemiology, public policy, history of science, and neuroscience – our program brings together some of the world’s most renowned academics in those fields.

 The two-year program is structured to provide each scholar with the following competencies:

 - Knowledge of theories, research and analytical tools that integrate environmental, behavioral and biological conditions to address the determinants of population health.